Roman86/TWLit/README.md

 ### --output

 The output is a JS file that contains all the Tailwind classes within a tagged template literal.
 This can now be imported into your LitElement

+### --watch

+If set the process won't exit and will continue to watch the input file and update the output file on each change.

 # LitElement configuration: